mehmaniayaz/Object-Counter/README.md

 <img src="./disp-images/sample_image.png " width="30%"/> <img src="./disp-images/feature_visualization1.png " width="30%"/> <img src="./disp-images/feature_visualization2.png " width="30%"/> <img src="./disp-images/feature_visualization3.png " width="30%"/>

 Figure 6: Feature map visualization.
+Notice that we have reduced the resolution of images to reduce computational overload.
+Interestingly, the reduction of resolution did not incur considerbale bias to our model.

 ## Conclusions <a name="conclusions"></a>
 We demonstrate that through a combination of manual and automatic data augmentation, accuracy of training and